 Nik Bamert

-My background spans embedded systems, computer vision, quantization, and production ML infrastructure at scale.
+My background spans embedded systems, computer vision, quantization, retrieval/search, and production ML infrastructure.

-You can also find me on LinkedIn or GitHub.
+You can reach me through LinkedIn or GitHub.

 Independent — ML Systems Engineer · 2025–present